-Any appeals or complaints will be handled using our complaints policy.
-Stage 1 will normally be dealt with by the Housing Services Manager and Stage 2 by the Operations Director.
+25.1 Any appeals or complaints will be handled using our complaints policy.
+Stage 1 will normally be dealt with by the Neighbourhood Services Lead and Stage 2 by the Executive Director - Customer Experience.

-26. The Role of the Board
+The Role of the Board

 The role of our Board is to set and review the policy whilst monitoring the progress against policy aims.
 The Board will approve the policy and ensure it is delivered.
-The Board have no involvement in the allocation of our properties or decisions about any applicant; this is the responsibility of staff within BHA.
+The Board have no involvement in the allocation of our properties or decisions about any applicant; this is the responsibility of colleagues within BHA.

-27. Allocations to staff or family members
+27. Allocations to colleagues or family members

-- 27.1: Any member of staff or their family (for example sister, step-brother, cousin, uncle etc.) is entitled to apply for housing with BHA.
+- 27.1: Any colleagues or their family (for example sister, stepbrother, cousin, uncle etc.) is entitled to apply for housing with BHA.
 Our application form will ask applicants whether or not they work for BHA or have a family member who works for us.
-If this is the case the member of staff concerned will have no involvement in assessing any priority or allocating any property. - 27.2 Where priority is applied a senior member of staff will check the application and verify this.
-There will be a clear audit trail. - Where an offer of housing is to be made a senior member of staff will verify this and another senior member of staff, who is not normally involved in the day to day allocation of properties, will verify the allocation.
+If this is the case the member of staff concerned will have no involvement in assessing any priority or allocating any property. - Where priority is applied a senior member of BHA will check the application and verify this.
+There will be a clear audit trail. - Where an offer of housing is to be made a senior member of staff will verify this and another senior member of BHA, who is not normally involved in the day-to-day allocation of properties, will verify the allocation.
 A full audit trail will be kept.